meltano/sdk/docs/index.rst

 to the SDK, your taps and targets can always take advantage of the latest capabilities and bug fixes, simply by updating your SDK dependency to the latest version.

-Build by Meltano and the Singer Community
+Built by Meltano and the Singer Community
 -----------------------------------------

 The SDK is built with love by the Meltano_ core